 Can I use a document holder with a laptop?

-How high should a document holder be?
+How high should a document holder be positioned?

 Is a document holder worth it for occasional paper use?